PR0Grammar/frontend-learnings/web_perf/web_perf_in_action_notes/chpt 1/README.md

     - As of 2022, [HTTP/1 is still dominant](https://w3techs.com/technologies/overview/site_element).

 - HTTP/2 largely solves head-of-line blocking.
 It's up to the servers to implement the protocol.

+## Optimizing the client's website

+- A client's website load time can differ not only becuase of the quality of its network connection, but also because of the characteristics of the device itself (excluding the obvious like CPU perfomance, device screen size can also factor in)

+- When improving the performance of a website, the goal is simple: reduce the amount of data transferred.
+Regardless of underlying protocols, fewer bytes is always a plus.

+### Minifying assets

+- __Minification__ is the porcess by which all unnecessary characters are stripped from a text-based asset without affecting the way that asset functions.

+- Many human-readable files such as CSS and JS contain whitespace and characters that are inserted.

+- For things like CSS, you can use `clean-css-cli` (npm) to minify.

+- For JS, you can use something like JS min, or Uglify.

+- HTML can also be minified

+### Using server compression

+- Similar to how you may have received compressed files in emails that you decompress yourself, we can compress files on the server that the browser can accept and decompress on behalf of the user.

+- For `npm` we can use modules like `compression` to help us out (`npm i compression`).

+### Optimizing images